Skip to main content

 An ultra-plush mattress is characterized by exceptionally soft and cushioned construction that allows you to immediately sink into the surface.
 They typically include additional layers of luxurious materials like memory foam or pillow-tops that embrace the sleeper immediately upon lying down.

-No, you can’t flip a plush mattress.
+No, you shouldn't flip a plush mattress.
 Many mattresses shouldn’t be flipped unless they’re double-sided, as the other side is often an uncomfortable surface that lacks support.

 Instead of flipping your plush mattress, rotate it once every three to six months to prolong its lifespan.
 This spreads out the pressure your body exerts on the mattress’s surface and evens out the effects of wear and tear.